neil-sabol/bitlocker-encrypted-vhd-from-batch-or-powershell/README.md

 Set-Executionpolicy -Scope CurrentUser -ExecutionPolicy UnRestricted
 ```

-Alternatively, you can run `Create-Encrypted-VHD.ps1` as follows:
+Alternatively, you can run `Create-Encrypted-VHD.ps1` as follows (but note, if you do not adjust the execution policy, the mount/unmount shortcuts may not work as intended):

 ```
 powershell.exe -executionpolicy bypass -file Create-Encrypted-VHD.ps1